 Gets inaccurate and unreiable system feedback e.g click rates, time spent on website.

+Figure 1.2: Flow of inefficiencies from User interaction with company website.

 f.
 Creation of an action plan

 This project seeks to provide tangible solutions to the company.
 To do so, this project will plan to implement changes in the company's key technological systems.
 The first step is planning the project.
 After approval by the project sponsor, in this case, the company, the project manager will go ahead with the project's analysis and design.
 After the project's design, building the project step by step will be done.
 The project's design will be done for the website, the database, and the document management system.
 After the design process, the three will then be implemented, a phase that includes both buildings of the three designed systems.
 Lastly, the project will deploy the built project to get used to the company. deployment of the new project should consider humanistic factors in using the website, the database, and the information management system.